cbijay/ride-sharing-new/readme.md

 # Ride Sharing App

 It is a ride sharing app built using react as a frontend and express as a backend.
+On client side React query has been used to fetch api requests, Redux and tookit for state management cypress for e2e testing.

-It is also part of assignment to gain knowledge on mern stack
+On server side jwt and google auth library has been used for authentication, mocha, chai and sinon js for testing, swagger ui for api docs and nodemailer for mail.
+It is also part of assignment to gain knowledge on mern stack.

 ## Getting Started